HEmobile/blog/README.md

-# HE:labs Blog
+# HE:mobile Blog

-This is the HE:labs Blog code, you can see the live blog on http://helabs.com.br/blog/.
+This is the HE:mobile Blog code, you can see the live blog on http://hemobile.com.br/blog/.

 ## Dependencies